Introduction

 - erasure

-Our erasure practices are set out in our records management policy.
+Our retention and erasure practices are set out in our records management policy.

 We have published a suite of related policies and privacy information on our website.